-- 8.2.1 The Director or their nominee shall have authority to enter into contracts under the scheme of Delegation provided that: Where any proposal is envisaged which would require a Contract or Contracts under these Standing Orders, the Director shall be authorised to proceed provided that: - (a) There is sufficient approved revenue or capital budget to fund the proposed contract throughout its duration; and - (b) The Procurement team has confirmed that best value has been obtained for those contracts where the value exceeds £25,000. - (c) The procurement portal is used to carry out the procurement exercise obtain quotations or to carry out a tendering exercise unless it impractical to do so. - (d) The Council's legal representative is consulted about: - The most suitable form of contract for all finance and operating leases; - The most suitable form of contract for any potentially complex arrangement; - The most suitable form of contract for all other contracts where the value exceeds £25,000; and - (e) The key requirements detailed in standing orders are fulfilled. - (f) The necessary notice(s) have been given in the Forward Plan of Key Decisions/28 Days' Notice and the requirements of the Member and Officer Decision making rules are complied with
+- 8.2.1 The Director or their nominee shall have authority to enter into contracts under the scheme of Delegation provided that: - (a) There is sufficient approved revenue or capital budget to fund the proposed contract throughout its duration; and - (b) The Procurement team has confirmed that best value has been obtained for those contracts where the value exceeds £25,000. - (c) The procurement portal is used to carry out the procurement exercise - (d) The Council's legal representative is consulted about: - The most suitable form of contract for all finance and operating leases; - The most suitable form of contract for any potentially complex arrangement; - The most suitable form of contract for all other contracts where the value exceeds £25,000; and - (e) The key requirements detailed in standing orders are fulfilled. - (f) The necessary notice(s) have been given in the Forward Plan of Key Decisions/28 Days' Notice and the requirements of the Member and Officer Decision making rules are complied with